eigerco/solana-spec/implementation-details.md

 5. Sends responses over sockets - messages are serialized to a binary form and sent to peers via UDP sockets.

 ### Receiving data from cluster
 Node binds to a UDP socket on a specified port in case of running in `gossip` mode or at random port in the 8000-10000 range in case of `spy` mode.
-When in a `spy` mode nodes shred version is set to 0 - that means the node will accept messages from nodes with any shred version.
+When in `spy` mode, the nodes' shred version is set to 0 - meaning the node will accept messages from peers with any shred version.

 When a node connects to the cluster and advertises itself it will start receiving data from other nodes.
 Received data is collected into a packet batch that is further processed.

 ### Consuming packets

-Data packets are being checked before further [processing](#data-processing).
+Data packets are checked before further [processing](#data-processing).
 First, packets are [deserialized](#deserialization) from the binary form into a `Protocol` type, and then [sanitized](#data-sanitization) and [verified](#data-verification).

 #### Deserialization